Skip to content

 Native Assets#

-In the case of large airdrops, many users mistakenly end up putting exchange addresses to receive native assets.
-An auto-burn method will be in future versions of the node to reduce the manual component of this task.
+For large airdrops, users may mistakenly put exchange addresses to receive native assets.
+An auto-burn method will be in future node versions to reduce manual effort.
 See this Issue for more information.

-Send the following request via /wallet/payment/send, replacing the tokenId with the IDs from the tokens spamming your wallets.
+Send this request via /wallet/payment/send, replacing tokenId with the IDs of the spamming tokens:

 [